Quantum-Dynamics-Hub/MolSSI_workshop2024/schedule.md

 ---
 layout: page
-title: "Schedule and Participants"
+title: "Schedule"
 ---

 ## Workshop Objectives

-* Get **practical experience with Libra software**, including modeling excited states phenomena in model and atomistic systems
-* Get the **up-to-date information of Libra's capabilities**
-* Learn about the **best practices** of NA-MD and related simulations with the Libra code
+* Learn about the **best practices** of using ML in electronic structure, quantum dynamics, and related simulations
 * Get an overview of **theoretical background** for corresponding computational methods
-* Learn how to **use the Libra code in your research** and initiate such activities
-* Learn how to become a **contributor to the Libra code**
+* Learn **practical aspects** of such calculations